 Ecotone doesn't have to be the entire stack.
 It composes with the other libraries above when a team already has a preferred tool for one layer:

-Ecotone is the only toolkit on this list that runs fully standalone.
-Every other option requires you to integrate something for the layers it does not cover.
-Ecotone covers every layer itself when you want it to, and composes with alternatives when you prefer a specific tool for one piece.
+Ecotone covers the whole path — aggregate to broker to projection — in one model.
+There's no glue layer to assemble between slices.
+It covers every layer itself when you want it to, and composes with the alternatives above when you prefer a specific tool for one piece.

 CQRS, event sourcing, sagas, outbox, EIP routing, multi-tenancy, distributed bus — all attribute-driven, all on the same messaging foundation.